- Hibiscus UV Sunglasses

 - Plush Donuts

-Want to send your beloved elementary class off with a small gift but operating on a teacher’s salary?
+Want to send your beloved elementary class off with a small gift but operate on a teacher’s salary?
 It can be done.
 Firstly, kids will be stoked to receive any gift from their favorite teacher.
 Secondly, buy in bulk and use your creativity.
 Here are 21 bright ideas for end-of-year gifts for students.

 Summer’s here, and every kid needs a pair of hip sunglasses.
 These Hawaiian-style shades won’t break the bank and are a neat way to send them off to summer break.